ErikKassubek/ADVOCATE/doc/replay.md

 the GoPie fuzzing.
 For the explanation of the simplified replay used for flow fuzzing, see [here](./fuzzing/Flow.md#implementations).

+First we will look how the replay is used in the [toolchain](#toolchain).
+Then we will give a description of how the replay mechanism works and how it is implemented ([here](#Implementation)). <!-- At the end, we will look at some problems, that can cause the replay mechanism to [fail](#things-that-can-go-wrong). -->

 ## Toolchain

 The replay is run, if the test of main function starts with the following header: